kevinkawchak/cancer-automated/README.md

 ## VVUQ-03 Full Paper

 As of v1.4.0 the full bill is realized under [papers/VVUQ-03/full-paper](papers/VVUQ-03/full-paper), built from the v1.3.0 draft scaffold without modifying it.
-Every bracketed processing instruction in the fifteen sections becomes finished, publication-quality legislative prose and left-aligned tables set to the body text width (21 tables in all), while the navy Palatino style and the 60-entry `ieeetr` bibliography are carried over.
+Every bracketed processing instruction in the fifteen sections becomes finished, publication-quality legislative prose.

 ```
   VVUQ-03/draft-paper (scaffold)              VVUQ-03/full-paper (this release)